nicklockwood/SoundManager/README.md

 Installation
 --------------

 To use the SoundManager class in an app, just drag the class files into your project.
-For iOS apps you will also need to add the AVFoundation framework.
+For iOS apps, or Mac OS apps with a deployment target of 10.7 (Lion) or above you will also need to add the AVFoundation framework.

 Classes